hahuutin/html-styleguide/README.md

 ### Semantic tags

 HTML5 provides us with lots of semantic elements aimed to describe precisely the content.
-Make sure you understand the semantics of the elements you're using
+Make sure you understand the semantics of the elements you're using.

 __Bad__